 Please refer to the application guidance document for a map of areas that are actively managed by central or regional government.

 Because we are funding the work that you will undertake as part of your project, we will require you to meet substantial health & safety requirements.
-Please refer to the application guidance document for more information.
+Please refer to the application guidance document and the National Wilding Conifer Control Programme’s Health and Safety Charter for more information

 We will use the Wilding Conifer Information System as a mechanism to report and monitor key pieces of information.
 We will require successful applicants to meet and report on certain milestones before we release each tranche of funding.
 Please refer to the application guidance document for more information.